gnuts/shared-config/README.md

 my shared workstation configuration

-this are default configurations for i3wm, and a bit of KDE more default configs will follow
+this are default configurations for i3wm, and a bit of KDE.

+more default configs will follow

 i use this shared-config dir and create some symlinks to the real locations.